 People often express disbelief when I tell them this, but it is the honest to God’s truth.
 This is how I legally married.
 You can thank the Quakers for this; the state has very easy marriage laws because it was founded by a religious community that believed ardently against hierarchies.

 So, if you really can’t afford a wedding, don’t have one.
-Do this, and go on a honeymoon instead!
+Use a Quaker s elf-marrying license, and go on a honeymoon instead!

 Your Next Budget Option